calltovijay/decagon/README.md

 ### Running the code

 The setup for the polypharmacy problem on a synthetic dataset is outlined in `main.py`.
 It uses a small synthetic network example with five edge types.
-Run the code as following:
+Run the code as mentioned in the Decagon_Algorithm_with_Synthetic_Dataset.ipynb notebook after cloning the repo from the git url https://github.com/calltovijay/decagon.

-    $ python main.py

 The full polypharmacy dataset (described in the paper) is available on the [project website](http://snap.stanford.edu/decagon).
 To run the code on the full dataset first download all data files